i-am-manish/kistack/README.md

 A python script that solve captcha using OpenCV.
 Designed first to solve kissanime captcha

-This first release only works in windows but you can change it to work accordingly to your taste.
+This first release only works in windows but you can change it to work accordingly in your OS.

 ### Dependencies